TriKro/rsb-content/part3-generative_market_research/focus-group.md

 ### How To
  1. Pick a single, clear purpose.
 Single product or issue.
  2. Narrow down your target audience.
 Pick and talk to one group at a time.
- 3. Consider organizing a control group.
-To contrast group opinions against a larger market context.
+ 3. Consider organizing a control group to contrast group opinions against a larger market context.
  4. Refrain from using the focus group for ulterior motives.
  5. Find a second facilitator.
-Helps with note taking and all other organizational issues to avoid group distractions.
+Helps with note taking and other organizational issues to avoid group distractions.
  6. Choose a comfortable venue and recording method.
 Comfort and safety are critical when helping participants relax.
  7. Prepare questions up to 10 questions.
   * Use open-ended questions.